 Dan Stevens has the huge task of taking on the role of the beast, with this film giving a little more time to his pre-transformation life.
 When as the beast, the CGI overlaid on him is generally very good, but I regularly felt like they could’ve gone more ‘Wolfman’ in the execution of the effect, with the ability existing to achieve a similar (and far more immersive) look through physical effects and makeup.
 He has a new song that’s so on the nose it completely overlooks (read “ruins”) the original deftness in a moment of great significance.
 All the emotions and poignancy in the original was expressed with the score and a simple roar, here a whole song has been written to express far less powerfully what that scene already did perfectly before.

 Some of these newly added parts didn’t work well for me at all.
 There are new songs that fell completely flat, I don’t really think they were needed as there are so many brilliant songs already but new compositions were clearly added to have something eligible for the ‘Best Original Song’ Oscar, which didn’t lead to a nomination.
-New scenes and bits of backstory are added to help give depth and complexity that were of mixed success, most felt a little unnecessary as the points were clear enough and didn’t need overdoing.
+New scenes and bits of backstory are added to help give depth and complexity that are of mixed success, most felt a little unnecessary as the points were clear enough and didn’t need overdoing.
 Some added lines especially felt like a line too much that voiced previously clear but unspoken subtext, such as the song in place of a roar.

 To end on a strong positive note, what I realized most while watching this version is that the score is gorgeous.
 While the vocal songs are performed well (though rarely better), it’s the new arrangement of the original score that shines through and reminded me how fantastic it always was.
 It’s something I never appreciated when I was younger, most children wouldn’t, but in this film it proudly stands out as one of the best things about the entire production.
-You can be certain that if it were new it would be up for an Academy award for best score, but Alan Menken already won for it with the animated version and now I fully appreciate why.
-Sadly though, I’ve not enjoyed listening to the soundtrack of this film, the vocal songs on the soundtrack release are in the form of the audio from the film with all the other sounds and dialogue in tact, not nicely recorded specifically for the album, and it actually sounds a little silly when listened to without those visuals.
+You can be certain that if it were new it would be up for an Academy Award for best score, but Alan Menken already won for it with the animated version and now I fully appreciate why.
+Sadly though, I’ve not enjoyed listening to the soundtrack of this film, the vocal songs on the soundtrack release are in the form of the audio from the film with all the other sounds and dialogue intact, not nicely recorded specifically for the album and it actually sounds a little silly when listened to without those visuals.
 It’s a real shame as I would’ve really liked to listen to the performances of the songs again, something I do after seeing most musicals, it’s an odd choice.